jrapoport/gothic/README.md

 ## WHY?

-Gothic is a free production-ready authentication server.
+`Gothic` is a free production-ready authentication server.

 It is a complete rewrite of [Netlify's GoTrue](https://github.com/netlify/gotrue) and is ~85-90% complete.

 `GoTrue` only supports `REST` + `mysql`, and is outdated. `Auth0` is prohibitively expensive for small startups, garage projects, & consumer applications.

-It is written to get you up and running quickly without having to spend months coding the exact same thing for the umpteenth time —  without sacrificing functionality, or a professional look & feel.
+`Gothic` is designed to get you up and running quickly without having to spend months coding the exact same thing for the umpteenth time —  without sacrificing functionality, or a professional look & feel.

 **UPDATE**